-The Rossoneri had to score twice, including a hotly-disputed penalty, in the closing 10 minutes to secure maximum points and a top-three finish.AC Milan dramatically secured a Champions League berth next season as the club's 2-1 success in Siena ensured it third in Serie A, despite Fiorentina’s emphatic victory over Pescara.
+The Rossoneri had to score twice, including a hotly-disputed penalty, in the closing 10 minutes to secure maximum points and a top-three finishAC Milan dramatically secured a Champions League berth next season as their 2-1 success in Siena on Sunday ensured they finished third in Serie A, despite Fiorentina’s emphatic victory over Pescara.

-After surviving intense early pressure, the home side grabbed an unexpected lead when Claudio Terzi was left unmarked to convert a free kick delivered by the highly-impressive Alessandro Rosina.
-Milan rather lost its discipline and saw captain Massimo Ambrosini dismissed as the club struggled to fashion chances, but Christian Terlizzi’s red card left the door open and late strikes from Mario Balotelli and Philippe Mexes gave the visiting side three scantly-deserved points.
+After surviving intense early pressure, the hosts grabbed an unexpected lead when Claudio Terzi was left unmarked to convert a free kick delivered by the highly-impressive Alessandro Rosina.
+Milan rather lost their discipline and saw captain Massimo Ambrosini dismissed as they struggled to fashion chances but Christian Terlizzi’s red card left the door open and late strikes from Mario Balotelli and Philippe Mexes gave then three scantly-deserved points.

 Milan really toiled thereafter but Balotelli breathed life into the game with eight minutes left as he converted from a penalty after being softly awarded the kick following a tussle with Felipe.

 With three minutes left, Mexes scrambled a vital goal after steering the ball into the net at the second attempt following a free kick.